kit-data-manager/template/README.md

 In order to build this microservice you'll need:

-* Java SE Development Kit 8 or higher
+* OpenJDK 11 or higher

 After obtaining the sources change to the folder where the sources are located perform the following steps: